gagolews/realtest/README.md

 > We are all adults here.
 We can't always get what we want.
 > Such is life.
 You may say we're dreamers, but we're not the only ones:
 > in an ideal world, things could look different, there could be more
-> or less of this and that.
+> or less of this or that.
 Sometimes, there might be many equally correct
 > outcomes.
 Other behaviours are good enough for now, but we shall improve
 > them eventually, say, during the 2027 summer holidays.
 Sometimes, what we
 > have is barely acceptable, but we need to live with it: it is